Tutorial: Sorting

 Nil

-So, our specification may be considered weak, because it does not say anything about the elements.
+So, while our specification is valid, it is too weak to specify insertion, because it does not say anything about the elements.

 size(res) == size(l) + 1

 Does it hold?
-If we try to add it, we obtain a counterexample.
+If we try to add it to sInsert, we obtain a counterexample.
 A correct strengthening, taking into account that the element may or may not already be in the list, is the following.

 size(l) <= size(res) && size(res) <= size(l) + 1